Microcontroller Tutorial Made for the Beginner

 Find out more than you probably every wanted to know about an LED (Light Emitting Diode) and how to hook it up to the microcontroller.

-Write the first program to do something with the LED and tranafer it to the microcontroller.
+Write the first microcontroller program to do something with the LED and tranafer it to the microcontroller.
 This is the true test to see if all of the pre-setup works.

 In this tutorial, we add the ability for the human to interact with the microcontroller.
 A button is added to change the blink speed on the LED.